After All of the Controversy, Why WWE Crown Jewel Was a Bust

 Somehow, WWE managed to put on a miserable show with one of the best rosters it has ever had while grappling with the constraints of nostalgia.
 Giving the show a big "no thanks," as John Cena and Daniel Bryan did, isn't something every wrestler on the roster can afford to do.
 But they look like geniuses for flexing the leverage they hold.

 After all the drama surrounding the show, the guy with a theme song that chants "here comes the money" took home the title of "best in the world" at an event that almost got canceled but didn't because it would hurt the bottom line.
-And because of that bottom line, part-time talents, a former banished talent and a longtime retired talent all made appearances.
+And because of that bottom line, part-time talents, a former banished legend and a longtime retiree all made appearances.

 WWE leaves Saudi Arabia worse off in more ways than one.
 Its top belt is back on a part-timer.
 A key part-time talent willing to still go is on the shelf with an injury.
 A supposed World Cup sacrificed the SmackDown roster for a silly Survivor Series storyline that will take a back seat to better matches on an already-stacked card.
 And the champion of that blue brand, Styles, doesn't have any serious competition.